mboverell/moverell/content/projects.md

 **Baum (2025, 2020)**

 A custom titanium bike, from Australia’s best builder (Darren Baum).
 Designed to be the only bike I’ll ever need.
 Now on its second iteration, after an accident in 2024.
-Same frame, new color.
+Same frame, new color. [v1 pics](https://www.flickr.com/photos/baumcycles/albums/72177720295946088/with/51820067660) // v2 (coming)

 **Founder Journey: RecruitLoop (2011-2017)**